splunk/attack_range/docs/source/Attack_Range_Config.md

   version: "3.0.0"
 # The current released version of Attack Range

+  use_prebuilt_images_with_packer: "0"
+# Enable/Disable usage of packer to create pre-built images by set it to 1 or 0

   crowdstrike_falcon: "0"
 # Enable/Disable Crowdstrike Falcon by setting it to 1 or 0